go-vikunja/vikunja/docs/content/doc/development/migration.md

 There is a method available in the `migration` package which takes a fully nested Vikunja structure and creates it with all relations.
 This means you start by adding a project, then add projects inside that project, then tasks in the lists and so on.
-In general, it is reccommended to have one root project with all projects of the other service as child projects.
+In general, it is recommended to have one root project with all projects of the other service as child projects.

 The root structure must be present as `[]*models.ProjectWithTasksAndBuckets`.
 It allows to represent all of Vikunja's hierarchy as a single data structure.